- What are common signs and symptoms of FCS?

 It’s very important to avoid alcohol if you have been diagnosed with FCS.
 Alcohol has been shown to cause triglyceride levels to increase.5

 Because it is difficult to maintain any diet, but especially an extremely low-fat diet, people with FCS can approach the restrictions as a lifestyle change, not a diet.
-It is important to not dwell on the bad items, but rather focus on exploring new foods or making a low-fat diet interesting and different.
+It is important to not dwell on food choices you should not eat, but rather focus on exploring new foods or making a low-fat diet interesting and different.
 If it’s a lifestyle change, it may be easier to look at taboo food/drink not as something to “indulge” in.

 7. There are lots of food options that claim “healthy” fats.
 Why can’t I eat healthy fats?